christianhazebrown/p1.christian.brown/README.md

   * How does the elevator support the user to figure out how to make it work?:

+      Support to operate the elevator is added by the button layout.
+Starting with 1 on the bottom and going up to 5 stack concurrently on top of each other.

   * How does the elevator provide feedback to the user?

+      The buttons provide feedback to the user by flashing red when button is clicked.
+No other feedback is provided.

   * What are some common mistakes you can make with this current design?:

+      Mistakes can be made with the arangement of the door operation buttons.
+The design of the button layout can allow for the activation of the incorrect button due to spacing of buttons.
+The user will also require more time to activate the close door feature on the interface if the user has never used an elevator. **********fix ***********

   * Suggest the improvements to make on the control interface.
 Sketch your solution:

+  Solutions:

 A:
   * Come with your design for the touch screen?
 What is the screen size that you want?